emanuelecaurio/react-flip-card/README.md

 <br/>

-## ⭐ Contributing and Support ⭐
+## Contributing and Support
 Contributions of any kind are welcome.

-If this package was helpful to you, please consider putting a star ⭐ on the GitHub project.
+If this package was helpful to you, please consider putting a star on the GitHub project.

-Also, you can follow me on my [Instagram personal blog](https://www.instagram.com/minudaje/) where I share software related content and music
 ## License
 MIT